Hanbury Brown-Twiss Effect with Wave Packets: Independent particles

-At this stage it may be useful to understand the physical meaning various terms in the joint probability distribution (\ref{qhbt0}).
-In our usual classical way of thinking, we imagine that there is a possibility of the particle from source A reaching $x_1$ and that from source B reaching $x_2$.
-The solids lines in Fig. \ref{schematic} represents this possibility and the first term in (\ref{qhbt0}) represents its probability.
-There also exists a possibility of the particle from source A reaching $x_2$ and that from source B reaching $x_1$.
-The dashed lines in Fig. \ref{schematic} represent this possibility and the second term in (\ref{qhbt0}) represents its probability.
-If two independent particles can interfere with each other, there is also exists possibility of particles from A and B partially contributing to the particles detected at $x_1$, and at $x_2$.
-Since the particles are identical, we have no way of knowing which source they came from.
-In Fig. \ref{schematic}, the solid orange line and the dotted blue line represent the possibility of A and B contributing to the particle reaching $x_1$, and the solid blue line and the dotted orange line represent the possibility of A and B contributing to the particle reaching $x_2$.
+At this stage it may be useful to understand the physical meaning of various terms in the joint probability distribution (\ref{qhbt0}).
+In our usual classical way of thinking, we imagine that there is a possibility of the particle from source A reaching~$x_1$ and that from source B reaching~$x_2$.
+The solids lines in Figure~\ref{schematic} represents this possibility and the first term in (\ref{qhbt0}) represents its probability.
+There is also the possibility of the particle from source A reaching~$x_2$ and that from source B reaching~$x_1$.
+The dashed lines in Figure~\ref{schematic} represent this possibility and the second term in (\ref{qhbt0}) represents its probability.
+However, in quantum mechanics particles are not localized objects.
+In fact they are capable of demonstrating wave and particle natures in different situations.
+They should rather be called {\em quantons} \cite{quanton}.
+Quantons may be visualized as fuzzy objects, sometime being spreadout like a wave, and sometimes localized as particles.
+They can very well interfere with themselves.
+If two independent quantons can interfere with each other, there is also the possibility of quantons from A and B partially contributing to the quanton detected at $x_1$, and at $x_2$.
+Since the quantons are identical, we have no way of knowing which source they came from.
+In Figure \ref{schematic}, the solid line $r_{A1}$ and the dotted line $r_{B1}$ represent the possibility of A and B contributing to the quantons reaching $x_1$, and the solid line $r_{B2}$ and the dotted line $r_{A2}$ represent the possibility of B and A contributing to the quantons reaching $x_2$.
 The last two terms in (\ref{qhbt0}) represent this possibility.
-One can see that if the particles are not identical, the last two terms would not be there.
+One can see that if the quantons are not identical, the last two terms would not be there.
 This argument is in agreement with the fact that the HBT effect cannot be seen for particles which are not identical.

-The effect of the last two terms can also be interpreted as the interference between the processes represented by the solid and the dashed lines.
+The last two terms can also be interpreted as describing interference between the processes represented by the solid and the dashed lines.
 For certain values of $x_1, x_2$ it might so happen that the solid lines process and the dashed lines process destructively interfere.
-In that case, there will be no simultaneous detection of particles at all.
+In that case, there will be no simultaneous detection of quantons at all.